 Menu • Quick Links • Search

-At the Montgomery County Veterans Memorial Park, two light globes monuments – the 9/11 Light Globe and the First Responders Light Globe – commemorate lives taken too soon from terrorism and heroes who have supported their local communities.
-Because the light globes were painted, hot-dip galvanizing has provided added durability and helped the two monuments withstand the environment and maintain their visual appeal.
+At Montgomery County Veterans Memorial Park, two Light Globe monuments –the 9/11 Light Globe and the First Responders Light Globe – stand as steel testaments to lives taken by terrorism and the heroes who supported their local communities.
+The 42 inch diameter globes were repurposed from old butane tanks and then galvanized and finished with paint to withstand the elements and maintain their visual appeal.

-On top of the globe sits a model of the Statue of Liberty – a symbol of American freedom and democracy.
+On top of the globe is a model of the Statue of Liberty –an enduring emblem of American freedom and democracy.

-The First Responders globe celebrates the men and women who are trained to respond in an emergency and also has four scenes which include:
+The First Responders globe honors those trained to respond in an emergency and run toward danger.
+Its four panels depict:

-The bell on top of the globe represents the firefighter’s bell which was used to signify the alarms that have summoned the brave men and women to fight fires and serve others.
+On top of the glove, a bell represents the firefighter’s bell once used to sound alarms to and summon brave men and women to serve others.

 Newly Complete